coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 ## Choose a Channel

-CoreOS is released into alpha and beta channels.
+CoreOS is released into stable, alpha and beta channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 <div id="install">
   <ul class="nav nav-tabs">